 In reality, if you were to combine other methods such as social media combined with a focus 100% on list building, here is what you would need.
 You would really need nothing more than a domain name, hosting, an autoresponder, and a good giveaway to entice people to sign up.

 You could then spend 100% of your time driving people to that landing page.
 Of course, you would need additional products and programs in the messages that you’re sending out.

 I’m just talking about building your list from the get-go; in reality, that’s what Inbox Blueprint focuses on.

 So from that standpoint, if you just wanted to build a list and make money from it, this would be a fantastic program to learn it from.
-You, for once, would have a real focus for your business that is building an email list asset.
+You, for once, would have a real focus for your business which is building an email list asset.

-My Final Opinion Of Inbox Blueprint
+Final thoughts on Inbox Blueprint

 From what I have been able to read, it sounds like an excellent training program.
 It has a tool, LaunchPad, that the owner spent over a year developing, and he spent about $400,000 on its development.